ISUgenomics/BCB660_2018/Syllabus.md

 #### Class projects

-Students are required to complete projects and assignments independently but can work together to help each other by asking questions as they need while going through the provided tutorials.
+Students are required to complete projects and assignments independently but can work together to help each other by asking questions as needed while going through the provided tutorials.
 Projects will be recorded using markdown in a GitHub private repositories provided by the instructor to each student.
 Projects are expected to include an **Introduction** summarizing the project goals and species, **Methods** that include each command used to generate output used in the results, **Results** describing the major findings, a **Discussion** section that describes the meaning behind several results discovered and a **Future Directions** section that describes where the student would take the project from here.
-Figures and tables should be included in the approprate sections.
+Figures and tables should be included in the appropriate sections.
 The report should reflect the students understanding beyond just getting an answer.

 #### Students with Disabilities:
 If you have a disability and require accommodations, please contact one of the instructors early in the semester so that your learning needs may be appropriately met.
 You will need to provide documentation of your disability to the Disability Resources (DR) office, located on the main floor of the Student Services Building, Room 1076, 515-294-6624.